hendri2808/kvp/roadmap/implementers-guide/src/node/utility/pvf-host-and-workers.md

    binary.
 4. **Stealing keys** - That would be pretty bad.
 Should not be possible with sandboxing.
 We should at least not allow filesystem-access or network access.
-5. **Taking control over the validator.** E.g. replacing the `polkadot` binary with a `polkadot-evil` binary.
+5. **Taking control over the validator.** E.g. replacing the `kvp` binary with a `kvp-evil` binary.
 Should again not be possible with the above sandboxing in place.
 6. **Intercepting and manipulating packages** - Effect very similar to the above, hard to do without also being able to do 4 or 5.